deephaven-examples/lunch-n-learn/css-variables/readme.md

 ## Inheritance

 CSS variables can be defined either in the root scope, or in a selector.
-We **use the root scope for global thene variables**, and in **the selector for component specific variables**.
+We **use the root scope for global theme variables**, and in **the selector for component specific variables**.
 Inheritance works as expected, so if a component doesn't define a variable, it will inherit the value from the root scope.
 Use fallbacks pattern, in the case of something you are considering a semi-private API, and prefix with `--dh` to avoid conflicts (global).

 ```scss
 // global theme